wp-plugins/edd-auto-register/readme.txt

 The customer's email address is used as the WordPress username (required by EDD to send the purchase receipt to) and a random password is automatically created.
 When the purchase is completed, an email is sent to the customer containing their login credentials.
 The customer is also auto-logged into your website, just like the standard behaviour of the EDD registration form.

-There are filters available to disable the email, modify the email subject line, email body, error messages, default user level etc. More on that soon.
+There are filters available for developer's to disable the email, modify the email subject line, email body, error messages, default user level etc. See the FAQ tab.

 **More add-ons for Easy Digital Downloads**